Dubrzr/SignalAnnotation/README.md

   * [ ] From uploaded (json/csv) file
     * [ ] Add a new signal
     * [ ] Delete a signal
+  * [ ] Directly from Physionet for immediate public physiological data annotation
 * Display data:
   * [x] Zoom in/out using ctrl+mouse scrool
   * [ ] Zoom in/out using interface buttons